jratzenboeck/jratzenboeck-blog/_posts/2017-09-10-anglar-systemjs-gulp.md

 Depending on the specified target and module loading syntax in your `tsconfig.json` compiler options, you will see those imports reflected in the resulting JavaScript.

-So far so good but if we again have a look on the import statement from above, the question arises how the browser should know how to import this `@angular/core` module and where to find it?
-Indeed, the browsers do not know this because they are not able to do ES6 module loading and apparently fail to find the library module.
+So far so good but if we again have a look on the import statement from above, the question arises how the Browser should know how to import this `@angular/core` module and where to find it?
+Indeed, the Browsers do not know this because they are not able to do ES6 module loading and apparently fail to find the library module.
 Although there is the possibility to manually include the imported modules via `<script>` tags in the HTML and get things working, this has no practical relevance since you have to care about every used module (and you quickly need quite a lot of them) in the project and also ensure the correct order of including them.